Skip to main content

 Dear [Supplier Name],

-We checked the delivery on [Inspection Date] and documented the problem immediately.
+We inspected the delivery on [Inspection Date] and documented the problem immediately.
 I have attached copies of the invoice, delivery note and photos of the defective item.
 As delivered, the goods cannot be used for [intended purpose / customer order / project requirement].

 Because the product is defective, I am requesting a refund of [Refund Amount].
-If you prefer to inspect the goods before processing the refund, please confirm the collection or return procedure by [Response Date].
+If you prefer to inspect the goods before issuing the refund, please confirm the collection or return procedure by [Response Date].

 Kind regards,